-In such case, your enviroment is working and you can create a session and play the game from your Cloud9 enviroment, but the content of the ~/environment/aws-alien-attack/application folder is not yet deployed on your S3.
+In such case, your environment is working and you can create a session and play the game from your Cloud9 environment, but the content of the ~/environment/aws-alien-attack/application folder is not yet deployed on your S3.
 However, even if you had it, you still wouldn’t be able to access the application via the static website hosting endpoint of your .app bucket because that bucket is not public.

 So, after having the content on your bucket, you have 2 options: to deploy the Cloudfront distribution for your environment, or to make the bucker public readable.